JustAnotherBitt/Simple-SQLi-scan/README.md

 # SQL Injection Vulnerability Scanner

-This Python script tests URL parameters for potential SQL injection vulnerabilities by checking server responses for known database error messages.
+This Python script tests URL parameters for potential SQL injection vulnerabilities by checking server responses for known database error messages (which can be improved).

 ## 🛠️ How It Works